 Welcome to July 2021 Field Notes, our own special newsletter that will be published monthly from April to October.
-Here you will learn about what is happening on the farm.
+Here you will learn about what is happening on the farm and grass fed beef availability.

 Summer is our busiest time on the farm as you can imagine.
 As we wrap up our homeschool curriculum, new calves are being born, the garden needs constant tending and weeding, and creative cooking is happening the kitchen to feed this hard working growing crew.